sergeybykov85/ic-storage-service/README.md

 Here is a simple illustration of the backend canisters https://dcm-swiss-demo.s3.us-west-1.amazonaws.com/IC/IC_based_storage_for_dcm.jpg

 ***
+## Attention:
+Chunk upload, http endpoint are not a part of the Milestone#1.
+It will be delivered in the next milestone as it was declared.
+Some methods and data model were declared but will be utilized in the milestone#2.

+***
 # DONE:
 ## Milestone 1 - Extend the concept of the IMU NFT component and run the demo (Casper mainnet)